TheAleksandar/WazuhIntegration/README.md

 OR

-bash install-laptop.sh

-Brutaly overdrive shell with fish/starship and makes helix as default editor
+If you feel like an adventurer, feel free to edit vars.yml.
+Brutaly overdrive shell with fish/starship and makes helix as default editor.

 # Personal Info and Logs